- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Marianne Diaz On 25 January 2013 @ 7:40 pm | 1 Comment

-In Activism, Advocacy, Campaign, Colombia, Freedom of Expression, Intellectual Property, Latin America and Caribbean, Law, News, Regulation, United States
+In Activism, Advocacy, Campaign, Colombia, Free Expression, Intellectual Property, Latin America and Caribbean, Law, News, Regulation, United States

 On Wednesday night, January 23, 2013, the Colombian Constitutional Court declared unconstitutional [es] Articles 13 and 14 of the Law 1520, better known as “Lleras Law 2.0,” stating that the law “violated the fundamental rights of expression and communication.”
 The proposed law introduced new terms and penalties for online copyright infringement in accordance with the Free Trade Agreement signed between Colombia and the United States.

 The Court addressed Article 13, which forbids the broadcast of TV signals without the express permission of rights holders, and Article 14, which would make it illegal to break Digital Rights Management (DRM) — technologies used to block access to copyrighted digital content — and to make private copies of content, even when legally acquired.
 The Court found that these articles constituted a breach of fundamental rights to education, access to information and equality.